Originally published on February 11, 2014; Revised August 27, 2024

 What if I Need/Want to Give my Brand New Baby a Bottle?

 If a baby does receive a bottle, there are some things you can do to help prevent a flow preference from developing.
-The most important thing to realize is that there really isn’t a truly “slow flow” nipple, and that most bottles are the same, even the ones that claim to be designed for a breastfeeding baby.
+The most important thing to realize is that there really isn’t a truly “slow flow” nipple, and that most bottles are the same, even the ones that claim to be designed for a nursing baby.
 It’s not so much the bottle you choose, but the method you use to feed the baby.
 Baby should be fed in a paced manner, so that the length and pace of the feeding mimics a breastfeeding session.
 The amazing online breastfeeding resource, KellyMom, has a great article on how to properly bottlefeed a breastfed baby - http://kellymom.com/bf/pumpingmoms/feeding-tools/bottle-feeding/.
 Another great resource regarding bottle/breastfeeding is www.breastandbottlefeeding.com.
 Both sites contain a great amount of information on “nipple confusion” and flow preference and how to avoid them.

 Ashley’s Success Story